Phaser (game framework)

 Phaser is a 2D game framework used for making HTML5 games for desktop and mobile.
 It is free software developed by Photon Storm.

-Phaser uses both a Canvas and WebGL renderer internally and can automatically swap between them based on browser support.
+Phaser uses both a canvas and WebGL renderer internally and can automatically swap between them based on browser support.
 This allows for fast rendering across desktop and mobile.
 It uses the Pixi.js library for rendering.

-Games can be deployed to iOS, Android and native desktop apps via 3rd party tools like Apache Cordova and phonegap.
+Games can be deployed to iOS, Android and native desktop apps via third-party tools like Apache Cordova.

 History

 Richard Davey announced the first release of Phaser on a blog post in April 2013.
-Version 1.0 was released on September, incorporating the Pixi.js library for rendering.
+Version 1.0 was released in September 2013, incorporating the Pixi.js library for rendering.

 The last official version of Phaser 2 was 2.6.2, but to allow improvements to the stable version while working on Phaser 3, a new repository was created: Phaser CE (Community Edition).
 Phaser CE is thus the currently recommended stable platform for development with Phaser.

 Phaser 3.0.0 was released on February 13, 2018, and development is ongoing on GitHub.
 Most elements and features of the framework have been rebuilt from scratch using a fully modular structure and data-orientated approach.
 Phaser 3 includes a brand-new custom WebGL renderer designed for modern 2D games.
 Since then, much of the documentation and examples for users has been completed, and the majority of features have been implemented.

-Currently in development is Phaser 4, announced August 19, 2019, which is an attempt to rewrite Phaser 3 in TypeScript.
-It is not an API rewrite and will instead be focused on porting the scripts that are currently in Phaser 3 to TypeScript.
+Development of Phaser 4 was announced August 19, 2019.
+It is not an API rewrite and will instead be focused on porting the scripts that are in Phaser 3 to TypeScript.
+Phaser 4 remains in active development and is nearing completion, with the 5th beta release published in January 2025.

 Architecture and features

 Phaser can run in any web browser that supports the canvas element.
 Games made with phaser are developed either in JavaScript or TypeScript.
-A web server is required to load resources like images, audios, and other game files, as browsers require web pages to access files only from the same origin.
+A web server is required to load resources like images, sounds, and other game files, as browsers require web pages to access files only from the same origin.

 Rendering

-Phaser can be either rendered in WebGL or a Canvas element, with an option to use WebGL if the browser supports it, or if a device doesn't support it, it will fall back to Canvas.
+Phaser can be either rendered in WebGL or a canvas element, with an option to use WebGL if the browser supports it, or if a device does not support it, it will fall back to Canvas.